TheOneGeo/populrDemo/index.md

 </p>

 <p align="center">
-Then they are met with their dashboard, where the number of occupants is clearly visible along with buttons that allow them to increment and decrement.
+Then they are met with their mobile dashboard, where the number of occupants is clearly visible along with buttons that allow them to increment and decrement.
 </p>

 <p align="center">